top of page

 BMS dashboard showing building system monitoring

 In a busy shopping mall or a Grade A office building, systems like HVAC, access control, and power monitoring operate continuously in the background.
-But when the platform supporting these functions fails due to hardware damage or an application crash, the impact goes far beyond a simple "pause."
+But when the platform supporting these functions fails due to hardware failure or an application crash, the impact goes far beyond a simple "pause."

 Access control begins to lag, power monitoring loses visibility, and critical automation logic is disrupted — quickly pushing building operations into an unmanageable state and impacting tenant experience as well as overall operational control.